-Darlene and I were married in September 1981 and in the 3rd year of Good Works, we provided shelter to 114 adults and children.
+In the third year of Good Works, we provided shelter to 114 adults and children.
 I'm really not sure how we did that, but I know we had a lot of zeal and we were pretty naïve.
 We were both working part-time jobs during those early years in addition to our work with Good Works.
 Darlene worked for the Senior Center and I worked with Central Avenue United Methodist Church in campus ministry.

 When we started, we used the language of "displaced persons" to describe the people who stayed with us.
 No one I knew at that time had heard the word "homeless".
 We did not have the language in 1980 that we would later use to describe the people we welcomed into our home.
 And years later, we no longer use the word homeless in an intentional effort to separate what has happened to someone from their identity as a person.
-And these days, we use the language of hospitality learned from our friend Christine Pohl in her book MAKNG ROOM to describe the process of welcoming strangers.
+These days, we use the language of hospitality learned from our friend Christine Pohl in her book MAKNG ROOM to describe the process of welcoming strangers.

-On January 1st, 2021 we will celebrate 40 years.
-I was 22 when I started.
-I will turn 63 in February.
+On January 1st, 2022 we celebrated 41 years.
 As a famous rock and roll group once said "what a long strange trip it has been".
-I am so grateful for years and years of the experience of God's love and faithfulness, the kindness of those who have supported us and the g r a c e I have received from God and the body of Christ which has sustained us ALL of these years.
+I am so grateful for years and years of the experience of God's love and faithfulness, the kindness of those who have supported us and the g r a c e we have received from God and the body of Christ which has sustained us ALL of these years.

 This photo is only a photo of a house.
 Looking back, I can say that through what I like to call 'the grace of relinquishment', God used what I "threw down" (See Exodus 4:1-3) and turned it into something far beyond my wildest dreams.
 I had no idea that a house combined with faith would turn into something so good for so many people.